-7.12.
+10.2.
 Verification of Periodic reports

 Aeeris releases quarterly cashflow and activity reports that are not audited or reviewed by an external auditor.
 The Company has embedded processes to ensure the accuracy of these reports and to ensure they are balanced and provide investors with appropriate information to make informed investment decisions.
+Quarterly cashflow reports are prepared by the Company's external accounting practice and are checked by the Company's Financial Controller before being approved by the Board prior to lodgement with ASX.

-8. Market Disclosure and Shareholder Communications
+11. Market Disclosure and Shareholder Communications

 Aeeris believes effective communication with its shareholders, potential shareholders and other market participants is of upmost importance for any listed company and is committed to promoting the highest standards of disclosure to ensure a fully informed market.
+Information about the Company and its governance is available on the Company's website.

-8.1.
+11.1.
 Continuous disclosure

 The Company must comply with continuous disclosure requirements arising from legislation and the ASX Listing Rules.
 The Company has in place a written policy for complying with its continuous disclosure obligations under the ASX Listing Rules.
-The Continuous Disclosure Policy and Communications Strategy is available on the Company's website at https://www.aeeris.com/corporate_governance.html.
+The Continuous Disclosure Policy and Communications Strategy is available on the Company's website.